ibm-ecosystem-engineering/Watson-NLP/Dash-App-GRPC/readme.md

 ## Watson NLP Python Client
-In this tutorial, you will learn how to integrate Watson NLP into your application using the Python client SDK.
-The example client application is a web service that performs Sentiment Analysis and Emotion Classification on user-supplied texts.
+In this tutorial you will build and deploy a client application that uses served Watson NLP models.
+The sample client application is a web service built in Python that performs Sentiment Analysis and Emotion Classification on user-supplied texts.
+It uses the Watson NLP Python Client SDK to talk to a model service.

-This tutorial follows on from previous tutorials on serving Sentiment Analysis and Emotion Classification models.
-As a starting point, you should have a running instance of Watson NLP Runtime serving Sentiment Analysis and Emotion Classification models.
+This tutorial follows on from previous tutorials serving Sentiment Analysis and Emotion Classification models.
+As a starting point, you should have a running instance of the Watson NLP Runtime that is serving Sentiment Analysis and Emotion Classification models.

-This Watson NLP Runtime container exposes gRPC and REST endpoints that can be used by client programs to perform inference on the models being served.
-Our client program uses the gRPC endpoint.

 ### Architecture Diagram